lorenzhoerb/DSE-2024-follow-me/README.md

 helm install dse helm\
 ```

-To test if everything works you can check the service via `curl http://localhost/inventory/`.
+To test if everything works you can check by visiting `http://localhost/`.

 ## Development